 In June 2012 we outgrew that church hall and now use our current venue Hillfields Evangelical Baptist Church.
 We also have a warehouse 3 miles away as an equipment and furniture store.

 Our average weekly attendance at Circle of Friends has continued to increase with new families coming every week.
 It averages 130 per week.
 We don’t advertise our services, people hear about us by word of mouth and just come.
-We currently have over 1200 members registered with our service.
-Since Carriers of Hope was established we have worked with families from over 50 different countries, with the majority of new families coming from Romania.
+At this point over 1300 families have registered with our service.
+Since Carriers of Hope was established we have worked with families from over 56 different countries, with the majority of new families coming from Romania.